AWE – Atmospheric Waves Experiment

 Overview

-From its unique vantage point on the International Space Station, NASA’s Atmospheric Waves Experiment (AWE) will look directly down into Earth’s atmosphere to study how gravity waves travel through the upper atmosphere.
-Data collected by AWE will enable scientists to determine the physics and characteristics of atmospheric gravity waves and how terrestrial weather influences the ionosphere, which can affect communication with satellites.
+From its unique vantage point on the International Space Station, NASA’s Atmospheric Waves Experiment (AWE) looks directly down into Earth’s atmosphere to study how atmospheric gravity waves — naturally occurring waves often caused by weather disturbances — travel through the upper atmosphere.
+Data collected by AWE enables scientists to determine the physics and characteristics of atmospheric gravity waves and how terrestrial weather influences the ionosphere, which can affect communication with satellites.

 AWE Imagery